 - While the cake is in the oven, add the coconut milk, condensed milk, whole milk, and cardamom powder to the blender, and blend until thoroughly incorporated.
 Use a whisk or electric mixer if not using a blender.

-- When the cake is done, remove from the oven and keep the cake still in the pan.
+- When the cake is done, remove it from the oven, and keep the cake still in the pan.
 While the cake is still warm, use a fork or wooden skewer to poke holes all throughout the cake.
 The holes will help absorb the milk mixture.

-- Pour the milk mixture slowly over the cake, starting around the edges and pausing to let it soak before adding more.
-Allow for the cake to soak through completely in the fridge for at least two hours and up to twenty-four hours.
+- Pour the milk mixture slowly over the cake, starting around the edges and pausing every so often to let it soak into the cake before adding more.
+Allow for the cake to soak through in the fridge for at least two hours and up to twenty-four hours.
 It’s okay if you still have a bit of milk mixture left on the cake when you are ready to add the whipped cream topping.

 - To make the whipped cream topping, beat the heavy cream and granulated sugar (if using) on medium speed with an electric mixer.
 Beat until you have reached firm peaks (about 5 minutes).

-- Spread the whipped cream evenly over the cake, and add the toasted coconut flakes on top (to toast the coconut flakes, bake on a parchment-lined sheet pan, stirring frequently, at 350 °F for 5-8 minutes).
+- Spread the whipped cream evenly over the cake, and add the toasted coconut flakes on top (to toast the coconut flakes, bake one cup of sweetened coconut flakes on a parchment-lined sheet pan, stirring frequently, at 350 °F for 5-8 minutes - the coconut can burn easily so keep a look out).
 Sprinkle the zest of one lime directly onto the cake right before slicing and serving.
+This cake is best served chilled (preferably straight out of the fridge).

 This cake can be baked, soaked in the milk mixture, and topped with cream up to 2 days ahead.
 Coconut & Cardamom “Ras Malai” Tres Leches Cake with Toasted Coconut & Lime Zest Whipped Cream is best consumed within 4 days.